webrecorder/replayweb.page/README.md

 ## What's in this repo

-ReplayWeb.page provides a static site generated with mkdocs, an npm package/library, and an Electron app all in this repo.
+ReplayWeb.page provides a static site generated with MkDocs, an npm package/library, and an Electron app all in this repo.

 This repository contains the 'frontend' UI for the replay system, while the 'backend' is provided via a service worker implementation found at: https://github.com/webrecorder/wabac.js.
 (Of course, both frontend and backend actually run in the browser).